Originally published 3rd March 2023 and updated 29th January 2026.

 Benchmarking may not always have the answers, but it will provide a useful insight into how the trusts and its schools compare to statistical neighbours, helping trusts to identify areas that may be of a higher than average spend.

-There are a number of tools available to support academy trusts with benchmarking.
-One of the latest tools available is the VFMI tool.
-This tool will help schools view their performance against 30 of the most statistically similar schools and will indicate areas where spend in higher than neighbours, where there may be opportunities for savings and efficiencies.
+Following feedback from school finance and business professionals as well as school resource management advisors, the DfE has developed a brand-new benchmarking service – the Financial Benchmarking and Insights tool (FBIT).
+This comprehensive solution combines the best features of Schools Financial Benchmarking (SFB) and View My Financial Insights (VMFI), allowing you to conduct all of your benchmarking activities in one place.
+The tool provides tailored insights based on school-specific data and highlights areas for investigation and improvement.
+It allows comparison of performance against 30 of the most statistically similar schools and will indicate areas where spend in higher than neighbours, where there may be opportunities for savings and efficiencies.
 It provides users with an automated assessment of their data compared with similar schools.
 It will identify areas with the biggest variance compared to other schools and hence will give a starting point of areas to investigate – which might lead to improved resource management – leading to better results for their pupils.

 Internal benchmarking